 Laying the Base and Foundation

 The base helps keep the walkway level and sturdy.
-To start, dig out the path to a depth of 4–6 inches.
-Use a tape measure to check that depth matches the entire length.
+To start, dig out the path to the full planned depth, usually about 7–9 inches for a paver walkway.
+Use a tape measure to check that the depth stays consistent along the entire path.

 Spread landscape fabric to stop weed growth.
 Next, pour about 3–4 inches of crushed gravel or stone dust into the trench.
 Level the base with a rake and use a tamper or plate compactor to make it firm.